vi20251/plotnvision/README.md

 ## Instructions

 1. Open the respective folder and `.ipynb` notebook for each following task.
-2. Complete each task by writing code in the provided cells (inside notebook).
+2. Complete each task by writing code in the provided cells (inside the notebook).
-3. Answer the reflection questions in the Readme.md (markdown file) on the respective folder.
+3. Rewrite/replicate all the things you do inside the notebook into the Readme.md (markdown file) on the respective folder.

 ## Requirements